It is not right to turn over the provision of long-term services to a for-profit entity.

 The politically popular thing would be to support the “carve out” of Long Term Supports and Services.
 However, I have fought hard to avoid the “carve out” because I firmly believe that our developmentally disabled population in Kansas will receive improved health outcomes in a coordinated, managed care system.
 Earlier in this legislative session we passed a bill establishing the Joint Home and Community Based Services and KanCare Oversight Committee.
 This legislative committee will have every opportunity to correct deficiencies within the KanCare program.

-Page 2 of 2 - Our state has a track record of providing excellent support of our developmentally disabled.
+Our state has a track record of providing excellent support of our developmentally disabled.
 Kancare provides the opportunity to improve health outcomes while at the same time capturing savings that can be used to reduce the waiting list for services.
 Change is difficult but without innovation we cannot advance as a state.

 Rep. David Crum, Dist.
 77, R-Augusta, can be reached at 785 296-6989, email:firstname.lastname@example.org